Imagine a sixty-something woman wearing light blue jeans and a pink sweater.

 A single gold band – her only piece of jewelry – adorns her ring finger.
 Her hair is thick and short and silver.
 She’s walking hand-in-hand with a brown-haired little boy who won't stop jumping.

 It was a hot summer day and our daily walk had taken us farther than usual from home.
-We were about a mile or two away from the glass of water I was desperately craving.
+We were about a mile or two away from the glass of water I craved.
 I was four years old at the time, uncomfortable and impatient.
-So I flexed a little:
+So I flexed:

 “I WANT WATER!”
 I yelled.
 “I NEED WATER!”